Skip to Main Content

-The American Psychological Association (APA) Style is used predominantly in the social sciences (business, education, psychology, etc.) Go here to practice APA style through an interactive tutorial.
+The American Psychological Association (APA) Style is used predominantly in the social sciences (business, education, psychology, etc.) To practice, try our interactive APA tutorial.

 The Publication Manual of the American Psychological Association governs formatting for the entire work, and the most current edition, the sixth, is available at the Reference Desk.
 While the Library's handout covers many citation examples of frequently-used source materials, the Manual contains many more.